 Main content of the website

-At the November 14th 2023 council meeting, the Council of the Township of Conmee received a delegation from FoodCycle Science, a Canadian company offering residential composting appliances to homeowners.
+At the November 14, 2023 Council meeting, the Township received a delegation from FoodCycle Science, a Canadian company offering residential composting appliances to homeowners.
 By working with municipalities across Ontario, FoodCycle Science has been able to reduce the cost of the appliance through federal and private funding.

 • Household waste is composed of 25–50% organic waste